Jeremy Wotherspoon: Early career

 Wotherspoon was born in Humboldt, Saskatchewan, but grew up in Red Deer, Alberta.
-There he first became involved in speedskating after signing up for a power skating class in an effort to improve his ice hockey abilities.
+There he first became involved in speedskating after signing up for a power skating class to improve his ice hockey abilities.
 Initially, Wotherspoon competed in both short track and long track events.
-He eventually chose long track as a specialty and climbed through the junior ranks, moving to Calgary to train with the Canadian national team at the age of 17.
+He eventually chose the long track as a specialty and climbed through the junior ranks, moving to Calgary to train with the Canadian national team at the age of 17.
 Wotherspoon soon won medals on the World Cup circuit, with his first victories in 1997.

 Wotherspoon dominated sprint events and held world records in both the 500 m and 1000 m distances.
 He is a four-time World Sprint Champion, taking the title four times in five years between 1999 and 2003, and a 13-time World Cup Overall Champion on the 500 m and the 1000 m.
 During the 1998 Winter Olympics in Nagano, Wotherspoon won a silver medal in the 500 m, despite being the favorite.

-Four years later, at the 2002 Winter Olympics in Salt Lake City, Wotherspoon fell at the start of his run during the 500 m, and finished 13th in the 1000 m event.
+Four years later, at the 2002 Winter Olympics in Salt Lake City, Wotherspoon fell at the start of his run during the 500 m and finished 13th in the 1000 m event.
 The next Olympic Games in Turin in 2006, he failed to reach the podium once again, placing 9th in the 500 m event and 11th in the 1000 m.
 Wotherspoon, disappointed, decided to spend time alone on Mausund, a remote Norwegian island near the Arctic Circle.
 When asked whether he was anxious over skating after a season away from the sport, he stated "I'm more interested to see how quickly I can get back up."